vrajroham/laravel-scene/README.md

 Usually it is better to do your ordering before passing into the transformer.
 However in cases where you require to order by a field which is only present after the transformation you can override `getOrderBy` to provide ordering.
 You should return the field name as a string to order by.
 If you require direction return an array.
 (Eg: `['field_name', 'DESC']`)

 ### Post process hook.

-To do any changes __after__ all transformations you can override the method `transformObject`.
+- Transform single object: To do any changes __after__ all transformations you can override the method `transformObject`.
 The transformed output array will be passed in as the first argument and original object as the second.
+- Transform multiple objects: To do any changes __after__ all transformations you can override the method `transformObjects`.
+The transformed output collection will be passed in as the first argument.

 # Licence
 MIT